 The United States Senate recently passed an Elementary and Secondary Education Act with a ‘sense of the Senate’ amendment.

-The major American magazine The American Spectator in its current issue devotes most of its pages to this theme: what American students often learn in their public schools is just plain wrong.
+A major American magazine devotes most of its pages to this theme: what American students often learn in their public schools is just plain wrong.

 “I found your articles to be extremely helpful, especially the one about the fraud of embryonic recapitulation.”

 In the following guest commentary you will discover how education in America has changed from being Christian-based to humanistic-based, and how evolutionary thinking played a role in this shift.

 Fifty studies were reviewed of opinions on teaching origins.
 The vast majority found about 90% of the public desired that both creation and evolution or creation only be taught in the public schools.